MickeMakaron/ShankBot/README.md

 > **src** - Source files and namespace folders.

-Any header or source files not connected to a namespace are considered as common and must be usable by all platforms and in any C++-code without external libraries.
+Any header or source files not connected to a namespace are considered as common and must be usable by all platforms and in any C++ code without external libraries.

 ### Namespaces
 A namespace consists of the following: